luminatedtech/Tea-Time/README.md

-# Getting Started with Create React App
+# Welcome to my Website that has all your tea need!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with the purpose of informing those who are not familiar with tea.
+This website

 ## Available Scripts